Lima Memorial Health System Logo

 To feel better, you can take these self-care measures at home:

-• Control your fever with aspirin, NSAIDs (such as ibuprofen or naproxen), or acetaminophen.
-DO NOT give aspirin to children because it may cause a dangerous illness called Reye syndrome.
+• Control your fever with aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen or naproxen), or acetaminophen.
+Do not give aspirin to children because it may cause a dangerous illness called Reye syndrome.

-• Do not take cough medicines without first talking to your provider.
+• Do not take cough medicines without first contacting your provider.
 Cough medicines may make it harder for your body to cough up the extra sputum.

 • Drink plenty of fluids to help loosen secretions and bring up phlegm.